Frequently Asked Questions

 Is it possible to exit the Sandbox?
 How does that work?

 Yes!
 The Sandbox is a mechanism through which the Court permits new and innovative ideas and models for legal practice.
 The focus is on whether consumers are harmed by these new ideas and models.
 The Innovation Office sets data reporting requirements for authorized entities that are focused on identifying whether consumer harm is occurring (e.g. legal outcomes, financial outcomes, amount the consumer paid for the service, what the consumer asked for, what the consumer received, consumer complaints).
 As consumers engage with these new services, the Innovation Office analyzes the data to watch for consumer harm.
 If an entity is serving consumers well and not causing significant harm, then the entity may apply to exit the Sandbox.
 The approval of that application to exit is made by the Supreme Court.

 How long does the Sandbox last?
 What happens at the end?

-The Court has given us initial authorization to work for two years (starting September 1, 2020).
-At the end of the two years, the Court will review the Sandbox experience and determine next steps.
+The Court has given us initial authorization to work for seven years (starting September 1, 2020).
+At the end of the seven years, the Court will review the Sandbox experience and determine next steps.
 This could include extending the Sandbox period, allowing the Sandbox to become permanent, or terminating the Sandbox.

-If the Sandbox ends in two years, what happens to my business?
+If the Sandbox ends in seven years, what happens to my business?

 Entities that have exited the Sandbox have essentially permanent authorization (contingent upon a continuing showing of low consumer harm) and that authorization will continue.
 Entities still in the Sandbox at that time will be considered on an individual entity basis.